 People who suffer from pain and weakness in the lower back, as well as a number of other symptoms, may be experiencing a period of uncertainty in their lives.

-On the contrary, maintaining a good balance of renal energy can help to boost your confidence in your own abilities.
+On the contrary, maintaining a good renal energy balance can help boost your confidence in your own abilities.

-Now that you know which emotions affect which organs of your body, you can focus on introducing patterns of positive thinking.
-This will make your body more able to heal itself.
+Now that you know which emotions affect which organs, you can focus on introducing positive thinking patterns.